Jinhu-Wang/Global_EcoBio/README.md

 ### 1. Downloaded GeoTIFF Files:

-1. Stored in `data/2_downloaded_geotiff/DSM`.
+Downloaded GeoTiff files of DSM are stored in `data/2_downloaded_geotiff/DSM`.
 These are the original tiles before clipping.

+### 2. Clipped GeoTiff files:

-2. Clipped GeoTIFF Files: Saved in `data/3_clipped/DSM`.
+Clipped GeoTIFF Files of DSM: Saved in `data/3_clipped/DSM`.
 These files are clipped to the AOI boundaries.

-### 2. Merged GeoTIFF File:
+### 3. Merged GeoTIFF File:

-A single, combined GeoTIFF file named `merged_clipped.tif` in `data/4_merged/DSM`, representing the AOI as one continuous raster.
+A single, combined GeoTIFF file of DSM is named `merged_clipped.tif` in `data/4_merged/DSM`, representing the AOI as one continuous raster.

 The entire `data` folder of this workflow is shared [HERE](https://surfdrive.surf.nl/files/index.php/s/KWOSUgGYteT6nHO).

+**Note:** The above examples are using DSMs.
+For DTMs, the input (JSON and shapefiles) and output directory of DTM should be given correspondingly.

 ## License